 Finally, let’s talk about the process of actually adding your forms, polls, and quizzes to your website.
 To do this, the plugin uses shortcodes, which you can check out within the respective Forms, Polls, or Quizzes tabs:

-To add any of those to your pages, just copy the corresponding shortcodes and pasting them within the editor.
+To add any of those to your pages, just copy the corresponding shortcodes and paste them into the editor.
 As a Divi user, you can add those shortcodes using the Code module and they work without any hiccups.
 If you’re using the Gutenberg editor, adding a form is even easier as you can use the included Forminator block.

 Who Should Consider Using the Forminator Plugin

 There is no shortage of form-related plugins for WordPress.
-For example, if you want to set contact forms, you have Contact Form 7, Caldera Forms, and plenty more.
-If you’re looking for plugins to help you create quizzes or polls, you can instead try out Quiz and Survey Master or Responsive Polls.
+For example, if you want to set contact forms, you have plenty of options with the best contact form plugins.
+If you’re looking for plugins to help you create quizzes or polls, you can instead try out our recommended quiz plugins for WordPress websites.
+Surveys, too, have a swath of plugins with dedicated features for running effective surveys.

-Forminator is a new form builder plugin that provides you with all the functionality you need to create contact forms, quizzes, and polls.
-It offers a great deal of versatility when creating and customizing your forms, which makes it a solid choice for your form building needs.
+Forminator is an excellent form builder plugin that provides you with all the functionality you need to create contact forms, quizzes, and polls.
+It offers a great deal of versatility when creating and customizing your forms, which makes it a solid choice for your form-building needs.

 Is there a particular feature you’d like to see more form plugins include?
 Let’s talk about it in the comments section below!